Rabdi-X-Ghewar/Utopia/README.md

-# 🏆 Utopia - Blockchain Event Ticketing Platform
+# 🏆 Utopia - Ai and Blockchain Event Ticketing Platform

 Utopia is a decentralized event management and ticketing platform that harnesses the power of blockchain and AI to offer a seamless experience for event organizers and attendees.
 [Video Link](https://youtu.be/U33PISp47U0)